 The influence of noise on this class of systems was investigated in \cite{BERGEOT2023104351}, where a small-amplitude white-noise forcing was applied to the SSO.
-Using stochastic averaging -- following Roberts and Spanos \cite{Roberts1986} -- the study first demonstrated that the SSO--NES stochastic system can be accurately reduced to a (2,1)-fast--slow system with noise acting only the slow variable, the drift part being approximated by the corresponding deterministic system.
-A Monte Carlo simulation approach then showed that the stochastic forcing can significantly alter the dynamic behavior of the corresponding deterministic system, in particular by rendering certain configurations dangerous (i.e., unmitigated) that were safe in the deterministic case.
-The results also reveal complex stochastic dynamics, showing that the reasoning used to predict the system’s deterministic behavior can fail in the presence of noise.
-The present work paves the way for identifying the underlying mechanisms that govern the stochastic behavior.
-To do this, we exploit the fact that, near the left fold point of the deterministic critical manifold, the SSO--NES stochastic system reduces to the normal form of a dynamic saddle–node bifurcation (as done for the deterministic system in~\cite{BERGEOT2021116109}), with noise acting on the slow variable.
+Using stochastic averaging--following Roberts and Spanos \cite{Roberts1986}--the study first demonstrated that the SSO-NES stochastic system can be accurately reduced to a (2,1)-fast--slow system with noise acting only the slow variable, the drift part being approximated by the corresponding deterministic system.
+A Monte Carlo simulation approach then showed that the stochastic forcing can significantly alter the dynamic behaviour of the corresponding deterministic system, in particular by rendering certain configurations dangerous (i.e., unmitigated) that were safe in the deterministic case.
+The results also reveal complex stochastic dynamics, showing that the reasoning used to predict the system’s deterministic behaviour can fail in the presence of noise.
+The present work paves the way for identifying the underlying mechanisms that govern the stochastic behaviour.
+To do this, we exploit the fact that, near the left fold point of the deterministic critical manifold, the SSO-NES stochastic system reduces to the normal form of a dynamic saddle–node bifurcation (as done for the deterministic system in~\cite{BERGEOT2021116109}), with noise acting on the slow variable.

 Our main result, Theorem~\ref{thm:main}, provides the first relevant terms of an expansion in the noise intensity of the first two moments of the slow variable after passing through the bifurcation.
 The most notable feature is that the expectation of the slow variable is increased by the noise.
-In terms of the SSO--NES system, this suggests that noise may slightly promote the unmitigated responses.
+In terms of the SSO-NES system, this suggests that noise may slightly promote the unmitigated responses.
 While the effect is relatively small for weak noise, since the expectation changes by an amount proportional to the variance of the noise, numerical simulations indicate that our expansion is accurate for fairly large values of that variance.

 The remainder of this article is structured as follows.
 In Section~\ref{sec:results}, we give a precise formulation of the mathematical set-up, state and discuss the main results, and present numerical simulations.
 The remaining sections are devoted to the proofs of the main results.
 Section~\ref{sec:structure} gives a brief overview of the structure of the proofs.
 Section~\ref{sec:one_slice} provides a detailed analysis in a small interval of the fast variable.
 In Section~\ref{sec:slices}, the small intervals are stitched together, to provide the proof of the main theorem on moments of the slow variable.
 Section~\ref{sec:DV} contains the proof of an auxiliary result, giving explicit expressions for the moments in terms of Airy functions.
 Appendix~\ref{sec:airy} gives a short summary of some useful properties of Airy functions.